What is Azure Monitor for VMs?

 Dependency map: Displays the interconnected components with the VM from various resource groups and subscriptions.

 When you deploy Azure Monitor for VMs, the data that's collected by your VMs is ingested and stored in Azure Monitor.
-Health criteria metrics are stored in Azure Monitor in a time-series database, performance and dependency data collected are stored in a Log Analytics workspace.
+Performance and dependency data collected are stored in a Log Analytics workspace.
 Based on the pricing that's published on the Azure Monitor pricing page, Azure Monitor for VMs is billed for:

 - The data that's ingested and stored.